Wilaak/Route2/README.md

 You can enforce specific formats for your route parameters by using the `addParameterRules()` method.
 This method accepts an associative array where the keys represent parameter names, and the values can either be a regex pattern or a [handler](#what-is-a-handler).

 > **Note:**
-> When using handlers as parameter rules, middlewares are **not** executed before the rules are applied.
-If you need to perform actions such as rate limiting, ensure this logic is handled within the rule handler itself or in another appropriate place.
+> Avoid making rule handlers overly complex.
+Since middlewares are **not** executed before parameter rules are applied, any logic such as rate limiting or authentication must be handled within the rule handler itself.
+Keeping rule handlers simple and focused on validation or transformation is recommended for maintainability.

 - **Regex**: Ensures the parameter matches the specified pattern.
 If not, the route will be skipped.
 - **Handler**: The [handler](#what-is-a-handler) receives the parameter value as a positional argument.
 It should return `true` to allow the parameter, `false` to skip the route, or any other value to assign it directly to the parameter.